-The lender is involved, there are real estate agents, home inspections, providing financials…it’s a lot to ask for.
-And to top it all off, there’s a closing date on the sales contract that must be met, usually within a 30-day time frame.
+The lender is involved, real estate agents, home inspections, providing financials…it’s a lot to ask for.
+And to top it all off, there’s a closing date on the sales contract that must be met, usually within a 30-45 day time frame.
 But knowing what to look for in a mortgage program at the outset can help ease these trepidations.

-For 2019 first time buyers, one of the first things they want to know is what their monthly payments will be, how much they qualify for and how much money will they need to bring to the closing table.
+One of the first things buyers want to know is what their monthly payments will be, how much they qualify for and how much money will they need to bring to the closing table.
 Many times, it’s the “cash to close” number that gets the most attention.
 After all, there’s a down payment needed plus all the lender and third-party fees needed to provide the necessary services to close the mortgage.

-A VA loan is also an excellent choice for first time buyers for those who qualify.
+A VA loan is also an excellent choice for first-time buyers for those who qualify.
 A VA loan does not need a down payment and the borrowers are restricted from paying certain kinds of costs such as an escrow, attorney or underwriting fee.
 Costs the applicant is allowed to pay for include an appraisal, credit report, title insurance and title-related charges, origination fees and recording fees.
-The loan also has a borrower funded guarantee should the loan go into default.
-This guarantee compensates the lender for losses and for most VA loans this fee is 2.15 percent of the loan amount.
+The loan also has a borrower-funded guarantee should the loan go into default.
+This guarantee compensates the lender for losses and for most VA loans this fee is 2.3 percent of the loan amount.
 This “funding fee” is rolled into the final loan amount and is not paid for out of pocket.

-USDA loans are another fine choice for first time buyers seeking a low-cost financing option.
+USDA loans are another fine choice for first-time buyers seeking a low-cost financing option.
 This 100% financing program is for homes located in pre-approved rural areas and there are also income limitations placed on the household.
 Note, most mortgage programs for first time buyers limit the amount of income of the applicants but the USDA limits the income of all occupants 18 years or older.
-When someone is considering buying a particular property in a rural area, they should first check the USDA map to make sure the property is approved.
+When someone is considering buying a particular property in a rural area, they should first check the USDA map to make sure the property address is located in an approved area.
 If it is not, the USDA loan cannot be an option.
-But if it is, this program is one of the best choice for a low-cost loan available today.
-USDA loans are offered as a 30 year fixed rate program.
+But if it is, this program is one of the best choices for a 100% home loan today.
+USDA loans are offered as a 30-year fix rate program.

 Various down payment assistance programs work well with all three of these government-backed home loans while at the same time providing some very competitive financing.
 The mortgage process can be a little intimidating but if you start the preapproval process early on and get your pre-approval letter in hand, your approval will be a smooth one.

 Have Questions?
-Please contact us today by calling or just fill out the Quick Request form on this page.
+Please contact us 7 days a week by calling or just submit the Quick Request form on this page.